 (i) Haitian Creole

-Spoken primarily in Haiti but also by Haitian diaspora groups globally.
+It was spoken primarily in Haiti but also by Haitian diaspora groups globally.
 This French variety resulted in a blend of French, West African, and Caribbean indigenous languages.

 It has a simplified grammar compared to French.
 It follows a different phonological system and word impacted by African and local tongues.